Color Emotion Guide

 Gray too plays an important role in the logo world, especially when it is shined to a silver finish.
 Car companies like Mercedes-Benz and Honda use logos that feature silver.

 The psychology of color is a deep subject that fascinates scientists and laypeople alike.
-However, anyone can understand the basics and use those principles to create an effective logo.
+However, anyone can understand the basics and use those principles to design an effective logo.